-Data products are known to create value by facilitating business goals.
+Data products create value by facilitating business goals.
 They ensure this by enhancing the access to data and improving the utility of data.
 Creating successful data products could play a crucial role in solving today’s business problems.
 Let’s journey through key aspects that can improve the probability of success of the data products we create.

 Today, organizations cannot overstate the value of facts, analytics and insights.
 Equally important are fundamentals such as having a customer focus, measuring the impact of our data products and enabling customers to acknowledge the value our data products add to their core business.